vgrashal16/Sentiment-Analysis--Python/README.md

 # Sentiment-Analysis--Python
-This repository contains a sentiment analysis program that analyzes the sentiment (positive, negative, or neutral) of text data.
+This repository contains a sentiment analysis program that analyzes the sentiment (positive, negative) of text data.
 It utilizes natural language processing techniques and machine learning algorithms to determine the sentiment of textual input.
 <br/><br/>
 Introduction <br/>
 Sentiment analysis, also known as opinion mining, is the process of determining the emotional tone behind a piece of text.
 It is widely used in various applications, such as social media monitoring, customer feedback analysis, and market research.